This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Proving negligence isn’t always straightforward, which is why you need a good lawyer on your side to make your case.

 When You Need a Klumpke’s Palsy Lawyer

 If your child suffered from a birth injury and is now disabled, you need to talk with a Klumpke’s palsy lawyer.
 You may be unsure as to whether or not negligence played a role, but a lawyer can discuss your case, look over the details, and give you an opinion.

-You also need this lawyer by your side if you do decide to take legal action.
+You also need this lawyer by your side if you decide to take legal action.
 Doctors have large insurance companies with multiple lawyers behind them to defend against medical malpractice accusations.
-This means that a lawsuit can be difficult to win without specific legal expertise.
+A lawsuit can be difficult to win without specific legal expertise.